productive-codebases/build-variants/README.md

 ## Prerequisites

 Typescript is not mandatory but highly recommended.
-Build-variants leverage a lot on Typescript generics and inference to provide types checking at every level.
+Build-variants leverages a lot on Typescript generics and inference to provide types checking at every level.